SageCT/SageCT/README.md

-- 👋 Hi, I’m @SageCT, A Sophomore CS undergrad at University of Houston.
+- 👋 Hi, I’m @SageCT, A Junior CS undergrad at University of Houston.
-- 🌱 I’m currently learning threading and higher-level memory management in C++, in addition to web development with Tailwind and React.
+- 🌱 I’m currently learning various problems on LeetCode in python, in addition to web development with Tailwind and React.
 - 💞️ I’m looking for opportunities to learn and sharpen my skills.
 - 📫 How to reach me:
   - Email: sageturn01@gmail.com